 –David Kirby, author of over 30 books of poetry and collections on soul and rock ‘n’ roll.

-Author of one full-length poetry book, two award-winning chapbooks, a composition handbook, and editor of The Poetics of American Song Lyrics, Dr. Charlotte Pence is the director of the Stokes Center for Creative Writing at the University of South Alabama.
-Her writing has received awards and fellowships from the Tennessee Arts Commission, the Redden Fund, Virginia Center for the Creative Arts, the Alvin H. Nielson Memorial Fund, the Discovered Voices Award, New Millennium Writing Award, multiple Pushcart nominations and many other honors.
-Two of her most recent honors include serving as a Fellow at Sewanee Writers’ Conference and being awarded a Patterson Fellowship from Vanderbilt University.
-He poetry, hybrid prose, and creative nonfiction have been published in Alaska Quarterly Review, Epoch, Harvard Review, Kenyon Review Online, North American Review, Denver Quarterly, Passages North, Rattle, Tar River Poetry Review, Prairie Schooner, Southern Review, and many other journals.
+Charlotte Pence is Mobile, Alabama’s inaugural poet laureate and a 2024 Academy of American Poets Laureate Fellow.
+Author of two full-length poetry books, two award-winning chapbooks, a composition handbook, and editor of The Poetics of American Song Lyrics, Charlotte recently moved to Austin to direct the MFA program at Texas State University.
+Recent honors include fellowships from MacDowell, the Sewanee Writers’ Conference, and a Patterson residency at Vanderbilt.
+Other awards include an individual poetry fellowship from Alabama Council for the Arts, Tennessee Arts Commission, the Redden Fund, Virginia Center for the Creative Arts, the Alvin H. Nielson Memorial Fund, the Discovered Voices Award, the New Millennium Writing Award, multiple Pushcart nominations and many other honors.
+Her poetry and and creative nonfiction have recently been published in Alaska Quarterly, Epoch, Harvard Review, Kenyon Review Online, North American Review, Denver Quarterly, Passages North, Rattle, Prairie Schooner, Southern Review, Poetry magazine and featured on The Slow Down.

-The commonality among Pence’s writing is a drive to find the relationships among seemingly disparate phenomena and connecting them, putting them all together in one room—or one stanza, since, ultimately, she believes, the art of poetry is the art of combination.
+The commonality among Pence’s writing is a drive to find the relationships among seemingly disparate phenomena and putting them all together in one room—or one stanza, since, ultimately, the art of poetry is the art of combination.

-Her latest poetry book, which won Foreword Reviews poetry book of the year award (silver medal), merges the personal with the scientific by engaging with current evolutionary theory.
-Many Small Fires (Black Lawrence Press, January 2015) explores her father’s chronic homelessness through the larger narrative of human evolution.
+Many Small Fires (Black Lawrence Press, January 2015), which won Foreword Reviews poetry book of the year award (silver medal), merges the personal with the scientific by engaging with current evolutionary theory.
+Many Small Fires explores her father’s chronic homelessness through the larger narrative of human evolution.
 The physiological changes that enabled humans to form cities, communities, and households are a way of triangulating her own personal story.
 Critic Erica Wright hailed the book as “astonishing” and observed that “… science augments rather than obscures the personal details, showing us what humans—not to mention Australopithecines—have in common.”

 Other poetry books include two chapbooks, Weaves a Clear Night (Winner of the Flying Trout Chapbook Award, 2011) and The Branches, the Axe, the Missing (Winner of the Black River Chapbook Award, 2012).

 Recently, Pence has been writing more creative non-fiction.
+A new essay on poetry’s power to give hope during times of hopelessness can be found on Poets.org.
 Her hybrid essay on baby blues and astronomy measurements originally published by Harvard Review has been anthologized in Borderlands and Crossroads.
-Another lyrical essay published in Booth magazine is collected in their ten-year anniversary issue and a new essay on fathers is recently published from Zone 3.
+Another lyrical essay published in Booth magazine is collected in their ten-year anniversary issue.
+And a new essay on fathers is recently published in Zone 3 and was a Notable Essay of the Year from Best American Essays 2020.
 Her new poetry book also includes two essays.

 Pence also wrote a handbook that merges creative writing with composition titled The Writer’s Path: Creative Exercises for Meaningful Essays (Kendall Hunt, 2004).
 While working on her Ph.D. at the University of Tennessee, she sought a book that treated song lyrics as literature.
 When she couldn’t do so, she created The Poetics of American Song Lyrics (University Press of Mississippi, 2012).
 This anthology, the first of its kind, considers song lyrics as appropriate for study in a literature classroom and includes essays by Wyn Cooper, Claudia Emerson, Beth Ann Fennelly, Peter Guralnick, David Kirby, Ben Yagoda, and Kevin Young.